ViciousSquid/CEETEX/README.md

 ### `pages.json` stores a list of RSS feeds and codes to view them (BBC news is 101, Hacker news is 500, etc)

+Click on headlines to view them, Press `O` to open a web browser with full articles

 requirements: `textual` , `feedparser` , `rich`